460 – Tax shield

 If you would rather calculate the amount yourself, complete form TP-1029.BF-V, Tax Shield.
 Do not enclose the form with your return, but keep it for your files.

-You may be entitled to the tax shield even if your income is too high to claim any of the tax credits respecting the work premium in 2021.
-Complete Schedule P and enclose it with your return.
+You may be entitled to the tax shield even if your income is too high to claim any of the tax credits respecting the work premium in 2022.
+Complete Schedule P and file it with your return.